East Coast sanitation-worker strike halts trash pickup in Western Washington cities

 Massachusetts workers with Teamsters Local 25 went on strike Aug.
 29. The union extended the picket line to the Puget Sound region Thursday because resident and Microsoft co-founder Bill Gates is a shareholder in the waste-management company.
 (A Gates spokesman did not respond to requests for comment.)

 Around 250 workers here have honored the picket line, according to the union.
-Republic Services spokeswoman Donna Egan said the work stoppage has affected customers in Bellevue, Kent, Lynnwood and other small Seattle-area communities.
-The company provides service to cities including Auburn, Renton and Medina, where Gates lives, according to its website.
+Republic Services spokeswoman Donna Egan said the work stoppage has affected customers in Bellevue, Kent, Lynnwood and other Seattle-area communities.
+The union said the other affected cities are Renton, Edmonds, Sammamish, Maple Valley, Lake Forest Park, Clyde Hill and Medina, where Gates lives.
+Republic Services is the sole waste-management provider in most of those cities.

 The company provided service to “critical customers” Friday.
 It plans to resume trash and recycling collection in Renton Saturday and in other affected Puget Sound cities next week, according to its website.
 Egan said “other Republic operations in the Seattle metro area are assisting with service.”